What do religious expression, goodwill, friendship, and romance all share in common?

 This may seem difficult at first, but just remember that each day we are all evolving.
 Each day our bodies become just a little bit older, each day we see just a little bit more and experience a little bit more.
 The you yesterday isn’t in truth the you of today.

 The beauty of life is its growth, its evolution, and its transformation.
 When you’re with your partner, observe them.
 We do this many times, often unconsciously during the day.
 Have you noticed anything new?
 Perhaps it’s the beautiful curvature of their mouth?
 A mischievous coy look they adopt?
 A newly developing virtue of open mindedness?
 Perhaps it’s something you can see that was always there, but you never told them you loved – their laugh, the twinkle in their eyes, their beautiful use of words, their striking complexion in the color blue?

-3 Daily Ways To Show Sincere Love To Yourself
+How to Show Sincere Love to Yourself

 Self love is essential for anyone hoping to live a peaceful existence with themselves.
 You could even say that love starts with ourselves, and the way we treat ourselves.
 Eventually the level of self love we have is reflected in our dealings with others.